At The Aldgate School we uphold and teach pupils about British Values which are defined as:

 At The Aldgate School, British values are reinforced regularly and in the following ways:

 Democracy is an important value at our school.
-Pupils have the opportunity to have their voices heard through pupil questionnaires and regular circle times.
+Pupils have the opportunity to have their voices heard through pupil questionnaires and regular circle times or class councils.
 Pupils also have input into their learning and what they would like to learn which promotes pupil voice.
 We also have a very productive and actively involved School Council.

 The Aldgate School promotes Core Christian Values: Wisdom, Thankfulness, Hope, Forgiveness, Trust, Service, Peace and Friendship.
 Each year group focuses on a particular value and examples of their work on each topic is displayed in shared spaces.

 At the end of every half term we hold a Tea Party where children who have demonstrated that they have upheld the school vision or a core Christian Value are invited to tea with the Headteacher in order to acknowledge and celebrate their efforts.